Step Four, Acceptance in Dead Space 2

 I can’t even count how many people I’ve worked with who feel like they’re not really living anymore, simply because they can’t let go of the past.
 Being stuck in traumatic experiences, or haunted by survivor’s guilt, keeps them from being present.
 It dulls the joy of everyday life and numbs the connection to people and moments that matter.

 In Dead Space 2, the conversations Isaac has with Nicole’s ghost are hallucinations, a cruel manifestation of his guilt.
-It’s to that ghost he finally confesses the fear that kept him stuck:
+They reflect the way grief often lingers, not as a clear memory, but as something haunting and relentless.

 ...if I let you go, I’ve got nothing left...

 In the final boss fight, the Marker uses Nicole’s ghost in one last desperate attempt to break Isaac.
 But by then, Isaac is stronger.
-He’s faced his darkness.
-He’s named his deepest fear.
-And that’s when healing can begin.
+He has faced his darkness.
+He has named his fear.
+And when you can name it, you can begin to heal.